 The Diamond State Health Plan-Plus is a Delaware Medicaid program that provides funds for people who are elderly or low-income to cover the costs of medical care at home, in a nursing home, or in assisted living.
 The sub-program that helps pay for assisted living (including memory care) is called “Long Term Care Community Services” (LTCCS).
 It covers personal care and medical services, including assistance with activities of daily living (ADLs) like eating and bathing, but will not cover room and board.
 To receive support through this program, your loved one must be Medicaid-eligible, including monthly income less than $1,957 (or $3,216 for a couple) in 2020.
 A Medicaid eligibility test for Delaware is available here.
 Other services covered include medical equipment and physical and occupational therapy.
 To learn more, download the state’s DSHP-Plus pamphlet.
 To apply, contact your local Division of Medicaid and Medical Assistance.

-Veterans are statistically more likely to develop dementia.
-Relevant in all states including Delaware is the VA’s Aid & Attendance pension program for veterans and surviving spouses, which is an amount of money added to veterans’ and survivors’ basic pensions.
+Because veterans are statistically more likely to develop dementia, the VA’s Aid & Attendance pension program for veterans and surviving spouses (available in all states including Delaware) can be vital for your loved one who served.
+Aid & Attendance is an amount of money added to veterans’ and survivors’ basic pensions.
 Applicants must be at least 65 years old (or disabled) and require assistance with activities of daily living (ADLs) like eating, bathing, and mobility.
-The cash assistance from these pensions can be used as the recipient wishes, meaning it can go toward the cost of memory care.
+The cash from these pensions can be used as the recipient wishes, meaning it can go toward the cost of memory care.
 In addition, the cost of residential care can be deducted from one’s income, effectively reducing the amount of calculable income used to determine the benefit amount.
 The latest (2020) maximum amount a veteran can receive through A&A is $27,194 per year, and surviving spouses can receive as much as $14,761.
 Learn more here.

-There are also veterans’ homes in Delaware, which are residential care facilities that provide long-term care for veterans.
-In addition to nursing home care, assisted living and memory care may be provided.
+There is also one veterans’ home in Delaware, which is a residential care facility that provides long-term care for veterans.
+It’s in Milford, in the central part of the state, and accepts residents who need nursing-home-level care.
+Memory care may be provided.
 Payment is made directly from the VA to the facility.
-State veterans’ homes are typically reserved for veterans whose need for care stems at least 70 percent from their military service.
-Because there is often a waiting list, contact a home before visiting to see if your loved one is eligible to live there.
+The Delaware Veterans Home has 150 beds.
+Contact the home before visiting to see if your loved one is eligible to live there (click here).
+Keep in mind: State veterans’ homes are typically reserved for veterans whose need for care stems at least 70 percent from their military service.

 Other ways to help pay for memory care include tax credits and deductions like the Credit for the Elderly and the Disabled, or the Child and Dependent Care Credit (if you can claim your elderly loved one as a dependent).
 Remember also that medical and dental expenses can be deducted, and that may include some assisted living costs.